 Campaign Consultant Registration and Reporting

 The Campaign Consultant Ordinance, passed in 1997, requires any individual or entity that earns $1,000 or more in a calendar year in exchange for providing campaign consultant services to register with the Ethics Commission and file quarterly disclosure statements.
 The Campaign Consultant Ordinance is the result of a voter referendum and therefore is not subject to changes without additional voter approval.
-A ballot measure with proposed amendments to the Ordinance was not passed by the voters during the November 2011 election.

 Investigations and Enforcement